drennings/MindTheGap/README.md

 2. Write your content
 3. To checkout your content on the GH page during development, paste your branch name ([YOURBRANCH]) in http://htmlpreview.github.io/?https://github.com/drennings/MindTheGap/blob/[YOURBRANCH]/index.html
 4. Merge (I meant do a PR) from your branch to the master before our next meeting!

+BTW, you can find the GH page for the master branch @ https://drennings.github.io/MindTheGap/